Tjaart55/Tjaart55/README.md

 ### C applications
 - **BinGap.c**: A project from Codility that instructs the programmer to find the number of consecutive 0's in a binary string given any intiger value.
 - **Zm5202_Flash.c &.h:** Programming Flash & NVR of a ZWAVE ZM5202 module over SPI via STM32L431
-- **Coords.c:** Get closest coordinate to a given set of coordinates
+- **Coords.c:** Obtain the closest coordinate from a given set of coordinates

 ### C# Applications